fortiql/data-forge/docs/articles/bronze-is-the-battlefield.md

 Don’t just query downstream tables.
 Capture events, own lineage, and forge the Bronze layer where data engineering truly begins.

+Bronze is the raw layer where events first land: offsets, schemas, timestamps, payloads, nothing cleaned and nothing lost.

 ---

 ## The Trap of SQL Modeling